TMI! Finetuned Models Leak Private Information from their Pretraining Data: Evaluation

 In this section, we will discuss the performance of our attack on a variety of target models with different finetuning streategies.
 We consider models finetuned using feature extraction, models finetuned by updating pretrained weights, models finetuned with differential privacy, and publicly hosted pretrained models.

-During training, we designate 1000 samples to be challenge points, and we run our attack for each of these challenge points on 128 different target models.
+During training, we designate 1000 and 2000 samples to be challenge points for CIFAR-100 and Tiny ImageNet, respectively, and we run our attack for each of these challenge points on 128 different target models.
 We compare our results to performing LiRA \cite{carlini-2022-lira} directly on the pretrained model (i.e., the adversary has access to the model before it was finetuned) to provide an upper bound on our attack's performance.